- PINES Questions: Library Cards

 There are a few reasons why you might receive an error:

-- You are trying to put a new book on hold from another library system.
-In order to let the libraries who purchase a new item serve their communities first, new books have a 6-month wait period before libraries from other systems can begin to place holds.
+- You are trying to put a new book/movie/audiobook on hold from another library system.
+In order to let the libraries who purchase a new item serve their communities first, new items have a 6-month wait period before libraries from other systems can begin to place holds.
 If there is a new book that you want to read and we don’t have it, please use our Item Requests Form to let us know.

 - You have reached the 50 item hold limit.
 You may have up to 50 items requested for hold for you at one time.